1.0 Who We Are

-VAST decisions are approved by a simple majority, unless special circumstances dictate otherwise.
+VAST steering committee and working group decisions are approved by a simple majority, unless special circumstances dictate otherwise.
+It is encouraged that consensus be built before voting.
 A meeting quorum is achieved with two-thirds of voting members.

-The VAST advisers have the authority and responsibility to modify this charter in order to meet the team’s goals as necessary.
-Modifications may be in the form of an appendix to this charter and should be signed by both VAST advisers.
+The VAST advisors have the authority and responsibility to modify this charter in order to meet the team’s goals as necessary.
+Modifications may be in the form of an appendix to this charter and should be signed by both VAST advisors.